 The Internet of Things (IoT) can bring much clarity to what are often best guesstimates.
 Advanced forecast models are powerful, but historical data can only provide these algorithms with so much.
 Specifically, the IoT delivers three key inputs:

 My colleague, Vinod Arekar, conducted a modeling exercise of how applying predictive analytics to IoT data would impact a service parts inventory.
 He found this method would enable a medical device manufacturer with dozens of stocking locations to reduce its overall inventory by 20%.

 Your service parts management strategy doesn’t exist in a vacuum.
 The consumption of your service parts depends on multiple factors, including pricing, sales, field technician activity, and more.
 Look for a solution that can integrate with the software (including ERP systems) you use to manage these other aspects of your business.

 Each of these requirements focuses on the outcome of revenue growth and better service delivery for your customers.
-Read how Metso Minerals used its service supply chain to reduce costs and delight its customers here:
+Read how Metso Minerals used its service supply chain to reduce costs while increasing its part availability here: